corrad1nho/qomui/README.md

 Once you added server configurations, you can browse and filter them in the server tab.
 Furthermore, you can mark servers as favourites and connect to one of them randomly.
 To see a list of all favourited servers click on the star in the upper right.
 There is also an option to create connection profiles in the respective tab.
 Profiles will select a server automatically based on the criteria you set.
 Criteria include protocol (OpenVPN or WireGuard), countries, providers and one of the following selection modes:
 - ***Random:*** Chooses a random server among all servers matching the profile
 - ***Fastest:*** Chooses the fastest server matching the profile based on latency.
 For this option to work properly the "Perform latency checks" option needs to be ticked.
 - ***Fast/Random:*** Chooses a random server among the fastest twenty percent.
-If you profile includes more than one country, the algorithm also tries to increase the chance to select a server from a different country next.
+If you profile includes more than one country, the algorithm also increases the chance to select a server from a different country next.

 ### Options
-- ***Autoconnect/reconnect:*** Automatically connect to the last server/last profile once a new internet connection has been detected or after the OpenVPN process has died unexpectedly
+- ***Autoconnect/reconnect:*** Automatically connect to the last server/last profile once a new internet connection has been detected or after the OpenVPN process has died unexpectedly.
 - ***Start minimized:*** Hides the application window on startup.
-This only works if your Desktop Environment supports tray icons.
+This only works if your desktop environment supports tray icons.
-- ***Auto-update:*** Updates server configurations for supported providers automatically every five days
+- ***Auto-update:*** Updates server configurations for supported providers automatically every five days.
-- ***Perform latency check:*** Checks server latency and sorts servers accordingly
+- ***Perform latency check:*** Checks server latency and sorts servers accordingly.
 - ***Disable IPv6:*** Completely disables the IPv6 stack systemwide.
 This is not recommended unless you know what you are doing.
-- ***Allow OpenVPN bypass:*** See bypass section below
+- ***Allow OpenVPN bypass:*** See bypass section below.
-- ***Activate Firewall:*** See firewall section below
+- ***Activate Firewall:*** See firewall section below.
 - ***Alternative DNS Servers***: Enforces the usage of custom DNS servers instead of those by your provider.
 The DNS servers set here will also be used for bypass mode if you don't launch a secondary VPN tunnel.

 ### Firewall (Killswitch)